ansys/pyensight/doc/source/calc_functions.rst

     In literature, total pressure is used interchangeably with stagnation pressure.
 The total pressure (or stagnation pressure) use two different equations, depending upon the flow regime: incompressible or compressible.
-    EnSight has chosen to define total pressure using the incompressible flow equation (above), and stagnation pressure using the compressible flow equation.
-(See :ref:`PreStag() <PresStag>`).
+    EnSight has chosen to define total pressure using the preceding incompressible flow equation and stagnation pressure using the compressible flow equation.
+See :ref:`PreStag() <PresStag>`.

 .. list-table:: **Function arguments**